 Now how do you organize all of it?
 That is the better question than what to bring.
 Most of us know what our little one needs, but what about getting it all there.
 HA yeah, that had me in a panic for about two weeks before our trip.
 I wanted to make sure I had the right things in our carry-ons and in our checked bags.
 I wanted to ensure we had the right stroller situation and so on.
 So here is how we packed:

 In this bag, we placed EVERYTHING baby.
 We could have just used our clothes as padding in this bag, but I think you should still dedicate one bag to the baby even if you add in your stuff to it.
 In this bag, we placed all the above things (other than the stroller) as well as a pump, bottles, and so on.
 Make sure you have a tag on this bag and it looks unique.
 You don’t want to lose this bag or have it be damaged so make sure you prep for that ahead of time.

 Our Check bag:

 We packed all of our clothes and shoes in one bag that we could check so we wouldn’t have to haul around more than all three backpacks.
 This is where I think I could have been more strategic.
-I think I could have combined all of our clothes into the baby check bag.
+I think I could have combined all of our clothes into the baby check bag and figured out when to lower crib.
 But you win some and lose some.
 I for sure know better next time.
 Please learn from my mistakes 😉

 In our bags, we carried our work things and then an extra set of clothing for each of us.
 Things happen, and you don’t want to walk around most of the day with spit-up or anything else you can imagine all over you… am I right?
 We never needed these things while flying but I am convinced it was because we had them on us.
 Also, make sure you have extra water for yourself.
 If you are breastfeeding the plane is very dehydrating so make sure to drink an extra 36-60 ounces of water for yourself.